 FSO will provide drinking water to all participants/customers in the licence area at rates according to its price parity policy.
-As recycled water is provided at a reduced rate to these participants/ customers for end uses such as toilet flushing, clothes washing, and irrigation, this results in a reduction of drinking water of at least 50%.
+As recycled water is provided at a reduced rate to these participants/ customers for end uses such as toilet flushing, clothes washing, car washing and irrigation, this results in a reduction of drinking water of at least 50%.
 These savings will significantly contribute to water security in the region, and allows currently available drinking water stocks to be utilised by a greater number of participants.

-- Appendix 3.5.1(c) REF Executive Summary for the reticulation network - Appendix 3.5.1(d) REF Executive Summary for the water recycling facility
+- Appendix 3.5.1c) LWC Statement of Environmental Effects - Appendix 3.5.1(d) Reticulation Review of Environmental Factors